Minhtuan-t/School_Security/README.md

-Detecting indication of smoking, weapon and fire with the use of yolov8 and yolov5, intergrating with cameras and warning system
+Detecting indication of smoking, weapon and fire with the use of yolov11, intergrating with cameras and warning system